Gotta love a good travel video, don’t you agree?

 Felipe had only 4 days in the country, so everything was done kind of in a rush.
 He then compensated the hurry with 2 months of post-production.
 The brazilian edited on Premiere, wrote and recorded the narration on a friend’s home studio, and chose songs by Alt J (Breezeblocks) and Ludovico Einaudi (Experience) to compose the soundtrack.
 “Both of them evoke a dreamlike atmosphere, I guess”, he explains.

 The video promotes the launching of Felipe’s book, “Young Enough” (“Jovem O Suficiente”, in portuguese) at the bookstores.
-However, the author assures that this ins’t his sole intention: “I want people to rediscover the beauty of travelling, meeting new people and venturing out of their confort zone.
+However, the author assures that this ins’t his sole intention: “I want people to rediscover the beauty of traveling, meeting new people and venturing out of their confort zone.
 Inspiration is a one-way ticket to outside of anyone’s confort zone.
 And it always makes us change as human beings.
-It doesn’t really matter, to me, if my reader-spectator is going to feel this inspiration and the rebirth of his love for travelling through my texts or my videos.
+It doesn’t really matter, to me, if my reader-spectator is going to feel this inspiration and the rebirth of his love for traveling through my texts or my videos.
 All that matters is that he feels touched somehow, and compelled to dream morea and live life to its full potential”.
 As for the author’s future plans, nothing is truly defined.
 “My instinct is to keep telling stories”, he says.
 Again, if this is going to be done with words, videos, or any other medium, only time will tell.

 Thanks Felipe Sant’Ana Pereira for inspiring us with your great visual content!
 We’ll keep an eye on your next steps for sure!